 That advice, however, is changing.
 Many professional running coaches have ditched the pre-run stretching of old, and even the UK’s NHS says that performing static stretches before exercise is unlikely to reduce your risk of injury, improve your performance or prevent sore muscles.

-An increasingly common approach is dynamic stretches - performing gentle repetitive movements, such as arm swings, where you gradually increase the range of motion of the movement, but always within the normal range of motion.
+An increasingly common approach is doing dynamic stretches - performing gentle repetitive movements, such as arm swings, where you gradually increase the range of motion of the movement, but always within the normal range of motion.

 This is more like the standard warm-up method: A typical warm-up will take at least 10 minutes and involve light aerobic movements that mimic the movements of the activity you’re about to perform, such as running on the spot, lifting your knees, and rotating your ankles.